microsoft/SynapseML/website/docs/features/causal_inference/about.md

 ## Causal Inference on Apache Spark

 ### What is Causal Inference?
-One challenge that machine learning tries to solve is to help decision-makings in policy and business nowadays.
+One challenge that has taken the spotlight in recent years is using machine learning to drive decision makings in policy and business.
+Often, businesses and policymakers would like to study whether an incentive or intervention will lead to a desired outcome and by how much.
-For example, if we give customers a discount (treatment), how much longer will they stay (outcome).
+For example, if we give customers a discount (treatment), how much more will they purchase in the future (outcome).
-Traditionally, people use prediction model to understand correlation, but going from prediction to a decision is not always straightforward, correlation is not causation, it's very common that some confounding features influence both the probability of treatment and the outcome, creating additional non-causal correlation.
+Traditionally, people use correlation analysis or prediction model to understand correlated factors, but going from prediction to an impactful decision is not always straightforward as correlation does not imply causation.
+In many cases, confounding variables influence both the probability of treatment and the outcome, introducing additional additional non-causal correlation.

 Causal inference helps to bridge the gap between prediction and decision-making.